If you are not a US author, self-publishing has some hurdles to jump before you are paid book royalties.

 From bitter experience, I can tell you that the first time I tried, it became a paper nightmare, as I sent off my application to the IRS in the US, only to have it come back rejected.

-There are so many regulations regarding what is considered as valid ID, as well as translation and language difficulties from different countries that it can be a very hit or miss affair, and a lot of time wasted.
+There are so many regulations regarding what is considered as valid ID, as well as translation and language difficulties from different countries that it can be a very hit or miss affair, and often a lot of wasted time.

 Luckily, however, some years ago when I tried again, I read this post by Merita King, a UK author, who had found an easier way to get a TIN.
 She simply called the IRS and asked for it.
 I did the same and had my TIN in five minutes.